codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 ## Before you begin

-For thi quicks start, ensure that you have:
+For this quick start, ensure that you have:

 * Three environments
   For multi-environment promotions, you need at least three environments.